autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 print('Prob = "{}"'.format(prediction2_prob[0]))
 ```

 ## Use Hyperband

-We can also use the [Hyperband algorithm](https://arxiv.org/pdf/1603.06560.pdf):
+We can also use the [Hyperband algorithm](https://arxiv.org/pdf/1603.06560.pdf).
+Hyperband tackles the HPO with ideas from multi-armed bandit.
+Basically, hyperband will try multiple configuration simultaneously.
+It will early stop the bad-performing configurations and only keep training the promising ones.

 ```{.python .input}